MQTTCool/mqtt-throttling-example/README.md

 MQTT.Cool can be used to send real-time telemetry data through the Web and, very important, how incoming update flow can be further manipulated in terms of bandwidth and frequency.
+You can read more details in the article ["Throttling MQTT Data"](https://github.com/MQTTCool/mqtt-throttling-example).

 The demo leverages the flexibility and power offered by [MIMIC MQTT Simulator](https://www.gambitcomm.com/site/mqttsimulator.php), by which it is extremely easy to generate an unlimited range of simulated